 Helen Goodall is registered with the Council for Dog Training and Behaviour Practitioners, committed to upholding the professional standards set by the CAWC Code of Practice.

-After a detailed initial telephone conversation, a consultation will be arranged in your own home.
+After a detailed initial telephone conversation, a consultation is arranged either via video call or in your own home.

 A Veterinary health check may be necessary before the consultation.